INSTRUCTIONS FOR AUTHORS

 Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references and appendices in the accepted format.
 Final versions will be given one additional page of content (up to nine (9) pages), so that reviewers’ comments can be taken into account.

-Short paper submissions must describe original and unpublished work dealing with a small, focused contribution that may be presented with sufficient level of detail within the allotted space.
+Short papers must describe original and unpublished work dealing with a small, focused contribution that may be presented with sufficient level of detail within the allotted space.

 Short papers may consist of up to four (4) pages of content, plus unlimited pages of references and appendices.
 Final versions of short papers will be given one additional page of content (up to five (5) pages), so that reviewers’ comments can be taken into account.